 Felix Weber uses running as a way to experience the world - inspired by a love of people, he travels the world with everything he owns in a backpack.

-Once the butt of jokes from its mainland cousins, Tasmania is now a go-to destination with cool festivals headlined by international acts, historic cinemas with a modern twist, and nudity in public is legal once a year.
+Once the butt of jokes from its mainland cousins, Tasmania is now a go-to destination with cool festivals headlined by international acts, historic cinemas with a modern twist, and where nudity in public is legal once a year.